-Management believes that the Cracker Barrel's brand remains one of the strongest and most differentiated brands in the restaurant industry, and we plan to continue to leverage and build on that strength as a core competitive component of our business strategy.
-Our long-term strategy remains centered on driving sustainable sales growth, continued business model improvements, building profitable Cracker Barrel and MSBC stores, and ultimately driving shareholder returns.
-During the first quarter of 2023, we continued to make progress in key areas of the business such as maintaining a strong value proposition, growing our off-premise business, delivering continued strong retail sales, marketing, and culinary innovation to grow average check through introduction of add-ons and menu enhancements, thoughtful expansion of MSBC, and store-level operational excellence.
-We believe there is significant uncertainty surrounding the macro backdrop outlook for the coming quarters, but we remain focused on delivering long-term growth and returns for shareholders.
+Management believes that Cracker Barrel's brand remains one of the strongest and most differentiated brands in the restaurant industry, and we plan to continue to leverage and build on that strength as a core competitive component of our business strategy.
+Our long-term strategy remains centered on driving sustainable sales growth, continued business model improvements, building profitable Cracker Barrel and MSBC stores, and driving shareholder returns.
+During the second quarter of 2023, we made progress in key areas of the business, including maintaining a strong value proposition, growing our off-premise business, delivering continued strong retail sales, marketing, and culinary innovation to grow average check through introduction of add-on menu items such as sides and beverages and other menu enhancements, thoughtful expansion of MSBC, and store-level operational excellence.
+We believe there is significant uncertainty in macroeconomic factors that may affect our business in the remainder of 2023, but we remain focused on delivering long-term growth and returns for shareholders.